-This is not the first OCIE guidance reminding private fund managers to review their policies and procedures to avoid these types of deficiencies.
-Shortly after the initial round of exams following the Dodd-Frank wave of private fund manager registrations in 2012, OCIE observed a high rate of deficiencies involving private fund manager fees and expense allocations.
-Since 2015, OCIE has often included in its annual exam priorities roster private fund fees and expenses, disclosure of conflicts of interest, as well as actions that appear to benefit the adviser at the expense of investors.[1]
+This is not the first OCIE guidances to interest in the first ocie guidances to avoid these types of deficiencies and the steet seed at the steet and the steet and expense allocations.
+Since 2015, OCIE has often included in its annual exam priorities roster private fund fees and expenses, disclosure of conflicts of interest, as well as actions that appear to benefit the adviser at the expense of investors.[3]

 The SEC followed through on its exam priorities.
-The SEC has initiated multiple actions against private fund managers since 2015 on violations such as expense allocation, undisclosed fees, and undisclosed conflicts of interest, including with respect to broken deal expenses, accelerated monitoring fees, and affiliated consulting fees.[2]
+The SEC has initiated multiple actions against private fund managers since 2015 on violations such as expense allocation, undisclosed fees, and undisclosed conflicts of interest, including with respect to broken deal expenses, accelerated monitoring fees, and affiliated consulting fees.[4]

 OCIE has similarly reminded advisers to review compliance programs for MNPI deficiencies.
 In February 2017, OCIE published a risk alert listing the five most frequent compliance topics identified on investment adviser examinations completed within the past two years - Code of Ethics rule violations made the list.
 Representative violations of the Code of Ethics Rule centered on the advisers' failure to satisfactorily provide information about the advisers' codes of ethics.
-Among other things, the staff observed that advisers failed to comprehensively identify their "access persons," neglected to timely disclose information pertaining to holdings and transactions reports, and failed to properly describe their codes of ethics in Form ADV fillings.
+Among other things, the staff observed that advisers failed to comprehensively identify their "access persons," neglected to timely disclose information pertaining to holdings and transactions reports, and failed to properly describe their codes of ethics in Form ADV filings.